Last updated on October 5th, 2021 at 07:51 pm

 For Miami-area bicyclists, it offers a safe, mostly shaded, scenic ride that takes you by a cluster of places that make Miami, well, Miami.

-Where else, do you ride a trail where the northbound half of the bike lane splits from the southbound half so as to go around a giant ficus tree?
+Where else, do you ride a trail where the northbound half of the bike lane splits from the southbound half so as to go around a giant banyan tree?

 What Miami Dade Parks calls Old Cutler Trail is a 4-mile-long paved trail that extends from the traffic circle next to Ingraham Terrace Park (where Old Cutler Road, Sunset Road, and LeJeune Road converge in Coral Gables) and goes to Pinecrest Gardens at Red Road.
 Here’s a map of the Old Cutler Trail.

 If you want a longer trail, the Biscayne Trail continues from Pinecrest Gardens for 11 miles south to Black Point Park and Marina.
 Here’s a map of the Biscayne Trail.
 (Some websites combine the two and call the entire 15-mile trail Old Cutler Trail.)

 We rode the 4-mile Old Cutler Trail, making many detours along the way to explore beautiful spots.
 This is a trail for leisurely riding and sightseeing, and I recommend you take your time.

 Where to park along Old Cutler Trail

 We parked in the traffic circle next to Ingraham Terrace Park, where there are a limited number of spaces without meters, and where you are located at the northern-most end of the trail.